 Monday, December 11, 2017 -- UNI industrial technology students, in collaboration with the Regents’ Center for Early Developmental Education, are helping children across the state "scale up" their skills as part of Ramps & Pathways.

 The program is an integrative science, technology, engineering and mathematics (STEM) activity that offers children from Pre-K through 2nd grade a chance to focus on learning through trial and error while developing their structure.
-Participants use marbles, objects that roll and do not roll, and various materials that can be used as ramps to build ramp structures and investigate the movement of marbles and other objects on inclined planes, allowing them to explore the scientific process.
+Participants use marbles, objects that do and do not roll, and various materials that can be used as ramps to build ramp structures and investigate the movement of marbles and other objects on inclined planes, allowing them to explore the scientific process.

 To create the materials needed for pre-made kits, Beth Van Meeteren turned to Scott Greenhalgh, assistant professor of industrial technology.
 He had his students manufacture the Ramps and Pathways kits, nearly 200 of which have already been delivered to teachers in schools across Iowa.